 Families who meet one or more of the following criteria:

-• Adult family members (over 18) are offenders and presenting a pro-criminal influence to under 18 year old children in the family
+- adult family members (over 18) are offenders and a pro-criminal influence on under-18-year-old children in the family

 How do I refer a family to the Family Intervention Project (FIP)?

-1. Identify the family you wish to refer and consider if there are any other suitable earlier interventions which could be tried prior to referral to FIP
+- Identify the family you wish to refer and consider if there are any other suitable earlier interventions which could be tried first.

 What happens then?

-viii) Family Action continue working with the family, liaising regularly with the Team Around the Family and reporting regularly to the Think Family Champions, as long as the family needs this form of support
+- Family Action continue working with the family, liaising regularly with the Team Around the Family and reporting regularly to the Think Family Champions, as long as the family needs this form of support.